tobibeer/tw5-spec/README.md

 [Epic](Epics.md)

-» a bucket for all the possible implementations that make a feature great, for all the conceptually distinct building blocks that, together, make up the feature
+» a bucket for all the possible implementations that make a feature great, for all the conceptually distinct building blocks that, together, make up the feature like [Sections](./Sections)

 [User Story](UserStory.md)